ajh17/Scripts/README.md

 Spotlight comes built in, is free, and can do most of what Alfred or Quicksilver can do.
 Alfred charges for extra workflow features and it actually relies on Spotlight's engine and metadata it creates for most of the heavy lifting.
 Most people just want a app launcher with some workflow features.
-OS X Yosemite's Spotlight is more accurate in opening apps, and can even do conversions.
+The Spotlight in macOS is more accurate in opening apps, and can even do conversions.
 So why not write automation scripts for it to execute?

 ## LICENSE